def-gthill/lexurgy/doc/source/sc-tutorial.rst

 This rule says that any mid vowel (non-low, non-high) at the end of a word becomes *the corresponding* high vowel:
 [e] becomes [i], and [o] becomes [u].
-The matrix ``[+high]`` on the output side of the rule means that the ``high`` feature, and *only* the ``high`` feature, will be changed to ``+high``, while all other features (like the ``front`` and ``back`` features) are left unchanged.
+The matrix ``[+high]`` on the result side of the rule means that the ``high`` feature, and *only* the ``high`` feature, will be changed to ``+high``, while all other features (like the ``front`` and ``back`` features) are left unchanged.

-Absent Features
+Absent Values
 ****************

 Binary features actually have a *third* value: *absent*,